phillogic/al-adhanplayer/README.md

 ## Version 2.0+ (FastAPI, k3s Ingress/Services)

-This branch migrates the API to FastAPI and adds a k3s Ingress/Service layout.
+This version migrates the API to FastAPI and adds a k3s Ingress/Service layout.

 Highlights:
 - Server: FastAPI + Uvicorn (Swagger at `/docs`).